 After you're approved for Medicaid or CHIP, you must pick a health plan.
 We will send you a packet in the mail when it's time to choose a health plan.
 The packet will include facts about each health plan.

 You will have at least two plans to choose from.
-Your health plan choices depend on where you live (PDF) and the program you're enrolled in.
-The packet will also tell you which program you're in, but we've included a list below:
+Your health plan choices depend on where you live (PDF) and the program you are enrolled in.
+The packet will tell you which program you are in.
+Below is a list of programs:

 - STAR is a program for children, newborns, pregnant women, and some families.